Justin Trudeau lectures others about human rights while forgetting issues at home

 And what if the child is First Nations and living in Canada?
 Does this tweet apply to her?
 Or is it only when Trudeau comes to give lessons to other countries that we are champions?

-Trudeau's diplomatic charm operation has so far cost $2 million, and there is no guarantee that Canada will end up getting the security council seat.
-Canada might loose the seat to one if its competitors, Norway and Ireland, who are doing much better respectively in terms of foreign aid and siding with the Palestinian cause.
+Trudeau's diplomatic charm operation has so far cost $2 million, and there is no guarantee that Canada will end up getting the Security Council seat.
+Canada might lose the seat to one if its competitors, Norway and Ireland, who are doing much better respectively in terms of foreign aid and siding with the Palestinian cause.
 These issues matter tremendously to African countries, but Trudeau has kept silent on them or has at least shown he isn't ready to take a leading role on them.

 Monia Mazigh was born and raised in Tunisia and immigrated to Canada in 1991.
 Mazigh was catapulted onto the public stage in 2002 when her husband, Maher Arar, was deported to Syria where he was tortured and held without charge for over a year.
 She campaigned tirelessly for his release.
 Mazigh holds a PhD in finance from McGill University.
 In 2008, she published a memoir, Hope and Despair, about her pursuit of justice, and recently, a novel about Muslim women, Mirrors and Mirages.
 In 2017, she published Hope Has Two Daughters, a novel about the Arab Spring.
-You can follow her on Twitter @MoniaMazigh or on her blog www.moniamazigh.com
+You can follow her on Twitter @MoniaMazigh or on her blog.

 Image: Justin Trudeau/Twitter